bandras1199/Plant-Pathology/README.md

   - add randomized repetition and 10-by-10 CV for more accurate evaluation

   <strong> UPDATE v1.1: </strong> <br />
-  - prepare_img.CropAroundEllipse() function, which directly crop the image around the ellipse and resize to standard size, example of resulting image: <br />
+  - prepare_img.CropAroundEllipse() function, which directly crops the image around the ellipse and resize to standard size, example of resulting image: <br />

   <img src="/demo/Train_0.jpg" alt="description" height="231" width="300" /> <br />
   this method significantly reduced the number of faulty images, although there are still a few remaining (prepare_data.remove_faulty())
   - resampled the smallest (multiple disease) class 2 times to balance skewed dataset and avoid using too much augmentation on multiple disease images